hdgarrood/hdgarrood.github.io/_posts/2014-07-08-on-unethical-facebook-experiments.md

 ![xkcd: Research Ethics](http://imgs.xkcd.com/comics/research_ethics.png)

-It's true that now does seem an odd time to start being bothered about Facebook manipulating news feeds; the xkcd comic points out the cognitive inconsistency that many people have been guilty of (including me).
+It's true that now does seem an odd time to start being bothered about Facebook manipulatinThejanx, ende xkcd comic points out the cognitive inconsistency that many people have been guilty of (including me).
 But it's far more interesting and useful to look at the issues that have been raised: